paninski-lab/lightning-pose/README.md

 ```

 ## Overlay predicted keypoints on new videos
-With the pose predictions output by the previous step, you can now overlay these predictions on the video.
+With the pose predictions output by the previous step, you can now overlay these
+predictions on the video.
 To do so for the example dataset, run:

 ```console
 foo@bar:~$ python scripts/render_labeled_vids.py eval.hydra_paths=["YYYY-MM-DD/HH-MM-SS/"]
 ```

 using the same hydra path as before.
+This script will by default save a labeled video in
+the toy dataset video directory, and will also launch the fiftyone app to further
+explore the video(s) in the browser.